Language-literacy. Are speech-language pathologists equipped to support literacy?

 Shared reading strategies

-useful method of creating language skills for students who experience receptive and expressive language difficulty.
+is a useful method of creating language skills for students who experience receptive and expressive language difficulty.

 Shared book reading can provide a context for learning that develops students'

-which are vital skills for understanding the hidden meaning behind both fiction and non-fiction
+which are vital skills for understanding the hidden meaning behind both fiction and non-fiction texts.

 Though speech-language pathologists have a role to play in literacy they are not reading teachers.